 Mentors and mentees may be matched by major, accommodations utilized, or with no preference, depending on the response on their submitted applications.
 Matches are based on best fit for mentor and mentee, determined by ODS staff.
 Students will be notified of their match near the start of Fall semester.

 How often do mentors and mentees meet and communicate?

-Mentors and mentees must meet in person at least once per month, and communicate via phone or email twice per month, outside of the week they meet in person.
+Mentors and mentees must meet in person or virtually at least once per month, and communicate via phone or email twice per month, outside of the week they meet in person/virtually.